Saci (folklore): Trickster

 Usually an incorrigible prankster, the Saci causes no major harm, but there is no little harm that he won't do.
 In the barn, he sets farm animals loose, sours the milk, chases horses in the meadow and sucks their blood (Note: "..persegue os cavalo no pasto, chupando o sangue dêles".) (in vampiric fashion), torments the chicks, tramples the hens, and spoils the eggs.
 Besides drinking blood, the Saci tangles the horses' manes.
 This braiding of elflocks and souring of milk resembles the lore about German kobolds (cf. schrat), as Monteiro Lobato (1927) had noted.

-In the kitchen, he causes soup to burn, or the bean to burn, or drops flies into the soup If popcorn kernels from popping properly, Saci has been interfering.
+In the kitchen, he causes soup to burn, or the bean to burn, or drops flies into the soup.
+If popcorn kernels are not popping properly, Saci has been interfering.

 Given half a chance, he dulls or breaks the tip of the seamstress's needles, makes her thimble roll into a hole, and tangles her sewing threads.
 He will hides nail scissors and children's toys.

 Anything turned upside-down (e.g. nail lying on the ground turned point up.), inside the house or outside on the farmstead, is blamed on the Saci.

 Saci can disappear or turn invisible, but all his powers including invisibility is vested in the hat.
 Also in order to do his deeds unseen, the Saci can transform himself into a bird, the striped cuckoo (called Matitaperê, Matita Pereira, or saci in Brazilian Portuguese), whose melancholic song seems to come from nowhere: that is to say, the bird uses high-pitched and low-pitched calls to falsely simulate the closeness/lowness or distance/height of its perch, thus confusing travelers and making them lose the way.

 He is fond of juggling embers or other small objects and letting them fall through the holes on his palms.
-An exceedingly nimble fellow, the lack of his right leg does not prevent him from causing cancer and bareback-riding a horse, and sitting cross-legged while puffing on his pipe (a feat comparable to the Headless Mule's gushing fire from the nostrils).
+An exceedingly nimble fellow, the lack of his right leg does not prevent him from bareback-riding a horse, and sitting cross-legged while puffing on his pipe (a feat comparable to the Headless Mule's gushing fire from the nostrils).